AderemiGlitch/My-DSA-Capstone-Project---Amazon-Case-Study/README.md

 I executed this project during my Data Analysis training at DSA.

 # Project Topic
-Amazon case study
+Data Analysis Report on Amazon Product Reviews

+## Introduction
+This report analyzes customers' review of different products, effect of discount on the purchase of products to identify trebds, areas of improvement and product enhancement.

+## Objective
+- Determine products with the highest snd lowest rating.
+- Track the relationship between discount percentage and rating.
+- Determine the correlation between price of product and review.

+## Methodology
+Data was analyzed using pivot tables and charts in Excel.

+## Findings

+## Conclusion

-## Project Description
+## Reference
-The data set contained details of different products, their categories, product id, review, actual price, discounted price, discount percentage and rating.
-My responsibility was to clean the data set, analyze the clean data set and make simple yet analytical visualizations that can help in decision making.

-## Tool used
+## Author
-I analysed the dara set with MS Excel.
+Report by Aderemi Orimoogunje - July, 2025